Reader Question · Managing Up

 The question (paraphrased from r/cscareerquestions):

-My manager keeps telling me to “be more proactive” in my reviews.
+My manager keeps telling me to “be more proactive.”
 But every time I actually try — pick up a ticket, suggest a change, bring an idea to standup — I get low-key snapped at.
 Last week I rewrote a config file because I thought it would help and my tech lead called it “unnecessary work.”
 Two weeks ago I proposed a refactor at a planning meeting and got a terse “let’s not go there right now.”
 What am I supposed to do?
 It feels like a trap.

 It’s not a trap.
 It’s a miscalibration.